1926–27 Ottawa Senators season

 The 1926–27 Ottawa Senators season was the club's tenth season of play in the NHL, 42nd overall.
-The Senators would win the Stanley Cup for the fourth time in seven years, and eleventh overall including the pre-NHL years.
+The Senators won the Stanley Cup for the fourth time in seven years, and eleventh overall including the pre-NHL years.

 Pre-season

 Prior to the start of the season, the Senators relieved head coach Alex Currie from his duties.
 General Manager Dave Gill would step behind the bench and become the head coach.
 Buck Boucher would take over the team captaincy from Cy Denneny.

 Regular season

-The league would expand by three teams, as the Chicago Black Hawks, Detroit Cougars and New York Rangers would all join the league to make it a ten-team league.
-The NHL also would divide the ten teams into two divisions, and the Senators were placed in the Canadian Division.
+The league expanded by three teams, as the Chicago Black Hawks, Detroit Cougars and New York Rangers all joined to make it a ten-team league.
+The NHL also divided the ten teams into two divisions, and the Senators were placed in the Canadian Division.
 This was also the first season that the Stanley Cup was awarded to the champion of the NHL.

+On December 6, 1926, Frank Finnigan and Cy Denneny were injured in an automobile accident, when both were thrown through the windshield resulting in head injuries.
+Finnigan received a skull fracture, and both players missed the subsequent road trip.